Naturally Daily

 You need to pull your shoulders behind and your back or spine flat against the chair.
 It is good to keep your feet flat on the floor to keep your whole body in a steady balance.

 Conscious work professionals set reminders every 30 minutes to take a break and stretch themselves.
 You can look at the green to calm your eyes.
-Taking a stroll or light stretching of hands and legs during the break are some of the healthy practices at workplace.
+Taking a stroll or light stretching of hands and legs during the break are some of the healthy practices at the workplace.

 4. Keep Your Workstation Clean and Tidy.